-After the Hiroshima Toyo Carp secured their first Central League pennant in 16 years, Hiroshima Bank celebrated the victory with an impressive banner draped in front of their main branch on Rijo-dori.
+After the Hiroshima Toyo Carp secured their first Central League pennant in 16 years, Hiroshima Bank took it to the Unlimited Graphic Design opportunities and celebrated the victory with an impressive banner draped in front of their main branch on Rijo-dori.

 The banner featured photographs of the Carp players in various action poses, with omedetou!!
 “Congratulations!” writ large above their heads.